Psychosynthesis: Subpersonalities

-"I"
+The Conscious Self or "I"

-"I" is the direct "reflection" or "projection" of Self (Assagioli) and the essential being of the person, distinct but not separate from all contents of experience.
-"I" possesses the two functions of consciousness, or awareness, and will, whose field of operation is represented by the concentric circle around "I" in the oval diagram – Personal Will.
+The "I" or conscious self is a point or center of pure self-awareness: the direct "reflection" or "projection" of the Self, distinct but not separate from the personality and all contents of conscious experience.
+The "I" is a center of consciousness, or awareness, and will, whose field of consciousness (the part of our personality of which we are directly aware) is represented by the concentric circle around the "I" in the star diagram.